Waterways > Grand Union Canal – Buckingham Arm

 Leaving the Grand Union Canal at Cosgrove, a short stretch of the Old Stratford Arm is used for moorings.
 The aim is to restore the Old Stratford Arm and its extension, the Buckingham Arm, through to the town of Buckingham.

-A Halcrow engineering study has found the project to be feasible, though with significant issues to address such as crossing the A5 dual carriageway.
+A Halcrow engineering study found the project to be feasible, though with significant issues to address such as crossing the A5 dual carriageway.
 Possible solutions have been identified.
 Four sites are currently being worked by Buckingham Canal Society volunteers.
-So far a traditional stone bridge has been restored, a lock is under restoration and progress is being made towards re-watering a site near Buckingham.
+So far a traditional stone bridge has been restored, a lock is under restoration and a length of canal near Buckingham has been re-watered.
 The Society has developed partnerships with local authorities and there is increasing local public awareness.

 IWA Milton Keynes Branch (derelict section)